Denver Distracted Driver Accident Attorney

 Though there can be no doubt that the electronic devices on which most of us rely provide a new level of flexibility and freedom to accomplish a broad array of tasks, the constant temptation to engage with them can lead to very real concerns.
 This technology addiction has produced an alarming rise in the rate of crashes stemming solely from distracted driving, leaving many victims injured, disabled or worse.
 The staggering medical bills, therapy costs, continuing care requirements, lost wages and other losses can bring families to the brink of despair.
-However, with the help of a knowledgeable accident attorney, it is possible for victims to assert their right to seek justice along with the monetary resources so critical to their recovery.
+However, with the help of a knowledgeable Denver accident attorney, it is possible for victims to assert their right to seek justice along with the monetary resources so critical to their recovery.

 Unfortunately, research has indicated that sending or reading a text message requires an average of 4.6 seconds, which represents the same time necessary to travel the complete length of a football field at a swift 55 miles per hour.
 Furthermore, research commissioned by AAA has suggested that total cognitive distraction stemming from cell phone use may last for upwards of 27 seconds, more than enough time for a catastrophic accident to occur.

 Colorado Distracted Driving Laws

 Texting while driving is considered a primary offense in Colorado, meaning that law enforcement officers can stop motorists just for committing this offense alone.
 In many other jurisdictions, texting while driving is merely a secondary offense, meaning that drivers can only be cited if they were stopped by police for another reason.

-Compensation for Victims of Distracted Drivers
+Compensation for Victims of Distracted Driving Accidents in Denver, CO

 All car accidents have the potential to produce life-altering harm, lasting disability, and even death, and collisions caused by distracted driving are no different.
 The victims of negligent drivers can and do experience pain, suffering and often financial devastation from which it can be extremely difficult to recover.
 However, the legal system offers such individuals the right to seek substantial compensation from responsible parties, which could potentially include payment designed to cover:

-- past, present and future costs of medical carelessness
+- Past, present and future costs of medical carelessness

-- physical therapy expenses
+- Physical therapy expenses

-- rehabilitation services
+- Rehabilitation services

-- pain and suffering
+- Pain and suffering

-- emotional trauma
+- Emotional trauma

-- lost wages
+- Lost wages

-- reduction in future earning potential
+- Reduction in future earning potential

-- funeral costs in cases of fatality
+- Funeral costs in cases of fatality

-- lost support for dependents left behind
+- Lost support for dependents left behind